PNCA Hallie Ford School of Graduate Studies

 The PNCA Leadership Scholarship Committee will determine the recipients of the following scholarships:

-- One full tuition scholarship (renewable each year for up to 2 year for an MFA or MA student and up to 3 years for a Dual degree student) will be awarded to Black, Indigenous, and non-Black students of color, or students who have demonstrated a commitment to working with impacted communities to end racial injustice.
+- Two full tuition scholarships (renewable each year for up to 2 year for an MFA or MA student and up to 3 years for a Dual degree student) will be awarded to Black, Indigenous, and non-Black students of color, or students who have demonstrated a commitment to working with impacted communities to end racial injustice.

-- Two scholarships of $5,000 each (renewable each year for up to 2 year for an MFA or MA student and up to 3 years for a Dual degree student) will be awarded to Black, Indigenous, and non-Black students of color, or students who have demonstrated a commitment to working with impacted communities to end racial injustice.
+- Two scholarships of $5,000 (renewable each year for up to 2 year for an MFA or MA student and up to 3 years for a Dual degree student) will be awarded to Black, Indigenous, and non-Black students of color, or students who have demonstrated a commitment to working with impacted communities to end racial injustice.

 Full tuition scholarship details: